 Students who experience illness or injury during their traineeship can apply to temporarily suspend their obligations under the training contract for a period of up to 12 months.
 Your employer must agree to the application prior to the suspension taking effect, and once approved, ongoing employment arrangements should be determined.

-For further details, contact your Apprenticeship Network Provider (ANP) as listed on your training contract or email [email protected].
+For further details, contact your ANP as listed on your training contract, or email [email protected]

-If, for any reason, Foundation Education (or any of its agents) cancel or delay your course, you will first be offered a transfer to another course in order to continue your study.
-If a transfer is not available or no suitable options can be agreed upon, a full refund will be given.
-Please note this condition does not apply if you have elected to delay the commencement of your course.
+If for any reason Foundation Education or any of its agents cancel or delay your course, you will first be offered a transfer to another course in order to continue your study.
+If a transfer is not available, or no suitable options can be agreed upon, a full refund will be given.
+Please note that this condition does not apply if you have elected to delay the commencement of your course.

-During enrolment, students can elect to pay for their course via a payment plan.
-To be eligible for a payment plan you must confirm a set of fixed weekly or fortnightly amounts and agree to pay off the course within the set timeframe.
-A verbal authority, signed enrolment form or application form submitted online is verification of consent to all terms and conditions associated with that loan or payment plan, as provided to the student.
+During the enrolment process, students can elect to pay for their course via a payment plan.
+To be eligible for a payment plan, you must confirm a set of fixed weekly or fortnightly amounts and agree to pay off the course within the set timeframe.
+A verbal authority, signed enrolment form, or application form submitted online is verification of consent to all terms and conditions associated with that loan or payment plan as provided to the student.

-- Students will be unable to participate in any other related support until their account is paid to date.
+- You will not be eligible to participate in webinars, tutorials, or other related support until the account is paid to date.

 If you have paid any part of your course fees via credit card, you are acknowledging that the card belongs to you or that you have express permission from the owner to use the card.
-If a third party (family member, friend or employer) will be paying for your course fees, please note that it is your responsibility to get permission from the card holder to add their name and credit card to your student account.
+If a third party, i.e. (family member, friend, or employer, will be paying for your course fees, please note that it is your responsibility to get permission from the card holder to add their name and credit card to your student account.

-Foundation Education aims to provide quality service at all levels of its operation, and is committed to providing an effective, efficient, timely, fair and confidential complaints handling procedure for all students.
-It is Foundation Education’s intent that all complaints are taken seriously and used as a mechanism for continuous quality improvement.
-Complaints will be dealt with in a professional and timely manner and the student will be kept up to date throughout the process.
-If, after being advised of a decision, the student is not satisfied with the outcome, they have the right to appeal that decision as described below.
+Foundation Education aims to provide quality service at all levels of its operation and is committed to providing an effective, efficient, timely, fair, and confidential complaints handling procedure for all students.
+It is Foundation Education’s intention that all complaints be taken seriously and used as a mechanism for continuous quality improvement.
+Complaints will be dealt with in a professional and timely manner, and the student will be kept up to date throughout the process.
+If after being advised of a decision the student is not satisfied with the outcome, they have the right to appeal that decision as described below.